-If Webster's Dictionary ever includes a photo for the word "prolific," it will be a portrait of Fred Argir.
-The NYC-based musician, recording artist, and Grammy Recording Academy member has released five albums over seven years, all written, produced, and engineered himself.
+The NYC-based musician, recording artist, and Grammy Recording Academy member has released six albums and one single over eight years, all written, produced, and engineered himself.
 Argir's driven, DIY approach to music is an extension of his 30-plus years of recording and performing experience, and not only does he make the albums himself, he plays every instrument on them (with the exception of live drums).

 "I often say that I need to write music, as a form of therapy," Argir says, when asked about his work ethic. "if I didn't have a studio to work in, I would record music to my cell phone.
 I would find a way to do it."